 My thanksgiving party was in less than an hour and my dessert was in a sad state of affairs.
 But self pity wasn't going to feed anyone, so I set off to salvage what I could.
 I picked off the burnt layer of bread and made another batch of caramel.
 This time, everything came together just right.
 And just in time to grab it and run out the door.

 At the end of the day, my drama over this bread pudding seems trivial.
 After an evening spent in good company, my stomach is full and my eyes are heavy.
 The outcome of one component of the meal was not going to make or break the evening.
 Thanksgiving is a time for togetherness, whether you are sharing the holiday with family you love or friends you have just met.
 Having moved to Montreal a month ago, being surrounded by a new family of friends is something I am truly thankful for.

 And, just for the record, this bread pudding was an absolute hit.
 Every bite was cleanly eaten from the plates.
 The pudding itself is moist with a mild pumpkin flavor, but the caramel rum raisin sauce really sets this bread pudding apart.
 The caramel compliments the pumpkin in the bread pudding and the rum soaked raisins add just the right amount of alcoholic flair.
 This dessert is truly decadent.
-It serves well at dinner parties or Thanksgiving meals (yes, I am looking at you, fellow Americans).
+It serves well at dinner parties or Thanksgiving meals.

 Pumpkin Bread Pudding with a Caramel Rum Raisin Sauce

 1/4 teaspoon ground ginger

 1 loaf of brioche (3/4 pound), cut into 1-inch cubes (challah can also be substituted)

 3/4 cup canned unsweetened pumpkin puree (NOT pumpkin pie filling)